Pre-training Epidemic Time Series Forecasters with Compartmental Prototypes: Related Work and Problem Definition

 \textbf{Pre-trained Time Series Models.} To enable few-shot or zero-shot capabilities, transformer-based models often employ pre-training on large datasets, which typically use masked data reconstruction~\citep{zerveas2021transformer, rasul2023lag} or promote alignment across different contexts~\citep{fraikin2023t, zhang2022self, yue2022ts2vec}.
 For example, PatchTST~\citep{nie2022time} segments time series into patches, masks some, and reconstructs the masked segments.
-Larger foundational models like MOMENT~\citep{goswami2024moment} aim to excel in multiple tasks (e.g., forecasting, imputation, classification) but require substantial data and computational resources.
+Larger foundational models like MOMENT~\citep{goswami2024moment} and Chronos~\cite{ansari2024chronos} aim to excel in multiple tasks (e.g., forecasting, imputation, classification) and prove useful in epidemic forecasting~\cite{panja2025zero, kalahasti2025foundation, dey2024we}, but training them requires substantial data and computational resources.
 In epidemic contexts, Kamarthi et al.~\citep{kamarthi2023pems} pre-train a model on various diseases, improving downstream performance and highlighting pre-training's potential in epidemic forecasting.
 However, the complete implementation is not publicly available.
 Moreover, existing approaches overlook hidden compartmental influence and zero-shot ability in epidemic forecasting and lack a deep analysis of how pre-training materials impact downstream performance.
-In this study, we introduce latent compartment modeling and conduct a thorough analysis of these questions ({see~\ref{Append_B} for more discussions).
+In this study, we introduce latent compartment modeling and conduct a thorough analysis of these questions.